 There are a lot of costs to consider when you’re selling and buying a house.
 You’ll have to factor in services such as surveyors, estate agents and home removal costs.

 Hiring a conveyancer is another required service when selling your house and buying a new house.
 Many people might not be familiar with the conveyancing process, especially if you’re a first-time buyer.

-We’ve compiled the ultimate guide on everything you need to know about property conveyancing, from a step by step guide on the conveyancing process, to how much conveyancing costs.
+We’ve compiled the ultimate guide on everything you need to know about conveyancing solicitors and their process, from a step by step guide on the conveyancing process, to how much conveyancing costs.